 - No early withdrawal penalties.
 Setting up a ROBS is one of the few times that you’ll be able to access your retirement funds without paying hefty fees.

 - You could lose your retirement funds.
 New businesses are risky.
 By using a ROBS, you’re staking your future on the business’s success, which is difficult to predict.

 - Increases your chance of getting audited.
 While most businesses aren’t audited, taking out a ROBS increases your chances — ROBS come with a lot of compliance standards that your business needs to meet.

 - Providers are expensive.
-Even the least expensive ROBS provider can set your business back over $3,000 for the setup and at least $130 a year.
+Even the least expensive ROBS provider can set your business back over $3,000 for the setup and at least $130 a year after that.